ApplesOranges/IrisBiometricClasification/README.md

 # IrisBiometricClasification
-Use of múltiple image processing and machine learning techniques for biometric clasification of Iris Image data
+Use of múltiple image processing and machine learning techniques for biometric clasification of Iris Image data.